Digital Privacy

 How to Stop the Permacrisis

-The missing middle path is structural: creating real exit for customers through competition measures, rather than solely attempting to police behaviour within monopolised systems.
+The missing middle path is structural: creating real protection for customers through regulation and competition measures that let people escape from malign social media, rather than solely attempting to police behaviour within monopolised systems.

 - Digital Sovereignty